Updates

 With the loss of her husband, “my world changed, and life became unbearable for me and the kids,” Ndlovu says.

-After completing the course, Ndlovu was deployed to Panda Masuie, where she helps protects traumatized orphans cared for by the elephant release project.
+After completing the course, Ndlovu was deployed to Panda Masuie, where she protects traumatised orphans cared for by the elephant release project.

 Ndlovu, whose name means ‘elephant’ in the Ndebele language, has formed special bonds with the orphaned animals.
-One is named Anabelle, who arrived at the reserve at age three years, missing a large part of her trunk.
+One is named Annabelle, who arrived at the reserve at just three years old and was missing a large part of her trunk.
 “She must have been attacked by a lion when she was young,” says Ndlovu.
 “Annabelle is special to me.”

 Annabelle was translocated from the Wild is Life elephant orphanage in Harare to Panda Masuie in 2018 after a successful rehabilitation.